ckc-dev/QuickHTML/README.md

     </tbody>
 </table>

 _At the moment, multiline items, such as multiline paragraphs, are not supported inside blockquotes.
-This means each line is a new item._
+This means each line is a new item.
+To add line breaks in blockquote elements, use `<br>` tags directly._

 ## Lists